 Two reviewers independently assessed each study's methodological quality.
 Disagreements in study quality ratings were resolved through discussion or with an independent assessment from a third senior investigator.
-For randomized, controlled trials (RCTs), the most recent versions of the Cochrane Risk of Bias Tool (RoB 2.0) available for parallel63 and crossover trials was used.64 It assessed the following risk-of-bias domains: bias arising from selection or randomization, bias due to missing outcome data, bias due to departures from intended interventions, bias from measurement of outcomes, and bias from selective reporting of results.
-For studies of diagnostic test accuracy, the QUADAS-2 instrument was used.65 Our risk-of-bias assessments using these instruments were translated into an overall study quality rating of good, fair, or poor using predefined criteria developed by the USPSTF and adapted for this topic (Appendix B Table 3).
+For randomized, controlled trials (RCTs), the most recent versions of the Cochrane Risk of Bias Tool (RoB 2.0) available for parallel64 and crossover trials were used.65 It assessed the following risk-of-bias domains: bias arising from selection or randomization, bias due to missing outcome data, bias due to departures from intended interventions, bias from measurement of outcomes, and bias from selective reporting of results.
+For nonrandomized controlled intervention studies, Cochrane's ROBINS-I tool was used.66 For studies of diagnostic test accuracy, the QUADAS-2 instrument was used.67 Our risk-of-bias assessments using these instruments were translated into an overall study quality rating of good, fair, or poor using predefined criteria developed by the USPSTF and adapted for this topic (Appendix B Table 3).
 Only studies rated as having good or fair quality were included.
 For each included study, one investigator extracted pertinent information about the methods, populations, interventions, comparators, outcomes, timing, settings, and study designs.
 A second team member reviewed all data extractions for completeness and accuracy.